Hrithik-05-Roshan/NPTEL-Practice/readme.md

 - NPTEL students
 - BBA / MBA students
 - Competitive exam aspirants
-- Anyone learning management fundamentals
+- Self-learners in management

 ---

+## 🌐 Future Improvements

+- 🔥 Interactive quiz mode (timed tests)
+- 📊 Score tracking system
+- 🌙 Dark mode UI website (GitHub Pages)
+- 📱 Mobile-optimized experience

+---

 ## ⚠️ Disclaimer

-This repository is created for educational purposes only.
+This repository is created for **educational purposes only**.
-Questions are compiled for practice and may not exactly match official assignments.
+Questions are compiled for practice and may not exactly match official NPTEL assignments.

 ---

 ## ⭐ Support

-If this helps you:
+If this helped you:

 - Star ⭐ the repo
-- Share with others
+- Share it with your friends
-- Use it to improve your score
+- Use it to level up your preparation

 ---

 ## 🧠 Pro Insight

-Consistency beats last-night cramming.
+Consistency beats last-night hustle.

-Practice daily, even 15–20 minutes, and your accuracy will compound fast.
+Even **15–20 minutes daily practice** here can put you ahead of most students.

 ---